tobseyltd/html-first-project/README.md

 - import style sheet and js files from folders
 - run code in your browser

+### Structure
+>

 ### Important
-**Your code needs to have one element each with following id names**
+    Your code needs to have one element each with following id names

     "appWrapper"    // div or section or semantic tag "mainSection"   // div or section or semantic tag